 Presently, Assisteens membership is open to students in grades 7 to 12.
 Each member will complete a minimum of 30 service hours during the year.
 Volunteer hours include meeting times, fundraising activities and community service.

 - Work in Assistance League Thrift Shop and Operation School Bell®

 - Prep the grooming kits for Operation School Bell

 - Provide Christmas gifts for children in shelters during the holidays

-- Create Easter baskets to sell in the thrift shop
+- Create Easter baskets to sell in the Thrift Shop

 - Invite a guest speaker for the January and February meetings

-- Continue the “Lets Can-Can” year long food drive program
+- Continue the “Lets Can-Can” year-long food drive program

 Fundraising to support these activities

-Assisteens meet on the second Monday of the month, September through May.
-Social Time at 5:30 p.m. and the meeting or project at 6:00 p.m.
+Assisteens meet the second Monday of the month, September through May.
+Social Time is 5:30 p.m. and the meeting or project at 6:00 p.m.
 Assisteens governing body meets the same Monday, one hour prior to the regular meeting.
 Members are expected to attend all meetings.
 Meetings are held at Assistance League chapter office, 22021 Outer Highway 18 South, Apple Valley, CA.